pudly/schmopera-hugo/content/articles/an-opera-librettist-s-quarantine-film-picks.md

 ## _The Young Pope / The New Pope_ - Paolo Sorrentino

-"The two seasons of Paola Sorrentino’s papal extravaganza is television at its most arresting and cinematic.
+"The two seasons of [Paola Sorrentino's papal extravaganza ](https://www.hbo.com/the-new-pope)is television at its most arresting and cinematic.
 Every shot is an image you want to luxuriate in.
-And being a sucker for sensational performances, I find the work of Jude Law, Sally Field, Scott Shepherd, John Malkovitch and Silvio Orlando is some of the best you’ll find anywhere."
+And being a sucker for sensational performances, I find the work of Jude Law, Sally Field, Scott Shepherd, John Malkovitch and Silvio Orlando is some of the best you'll find anywhere."